tekakutli/forks-that-are-active/README.md

 * cd forks-that-are-updated
 * bash get-forks.sh https://github.com/#owner#/#repository#

-this will create a folder just outside the repo, named api-forks-#repository# all those files are a 'state', incrementally used to parse the final query this state design was chosen due to github-api download limit if you see a "API limit reached" message just re-run the script some time later, nothing already downloaded will be re-downloaded
+This will create a folder just outside the repo, named api-forks-#repository#
+All the files there are a 'state', incrementally used to parse the final query, this state design was chosen due to github-api download limit
+If you see a "API limit reached" message just re-run the script some time later, nothing already downloaded will be re-downloaded

 * jp was not used because I needed to use $ cut for some things either way
 * no database was used because this is meant to be an easy thing